UsabilityEngineering/fridge/phaseI/README.md

 *   To add to above point, there are a lot of different tasks crammed into a single tab/page, could be separated into different pages
 *   Application is not exactly minimal in design
 *   Application does follow a general theme and is slightly aesthetically pleasing
+*   Application has great error prevention, error recognition, and erorr recovery
 *   No real documentation of the app, but has really helpful pop-ups to complete tasks and a tour of the app when first opening the app was helpful
 *   Gives options to connect with a number of stores but not all stores in the given options have the ability to connect